DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/README.md

 ## World of Deep Reinforcement Learning Self evolving systems

-Cick on to get on with [World of Deep Reinforcement Learning- Powering Self Evolving System](README%20-DeepRL.md)
+<p> Welcome to <b> The World of Deep Reinforcement Learning- Powering Self Evolving System</b>.
+It's a reference to series of blog posts and videos 🆕 about Deep Reinforcement Learning.
+It includes -
+- Introduction to the <b>main DeepRL algorithms</b> , and
+- how to implement them with <b> Tensorflow.</b>

 Deep RL is one of the key factor powering -
 -  Self Evolving System